David M. Green’s REAL Interviews

 David M. Green interviews “Master of The Pun” and star of ITV’s “The Sketch Show”, UK comedian Tim Vine while he’s in town for the 2010 Melbourne International Comedy Festival!
 Topics covered included his show “The Joke-amotive”, Guinness World Records, best and worst puns, his appearance on Neighbours, The Sketch Show, Scrabble, Steve Coogan, Shaun Micallef and Tim plays “the judge” in a mini-version of the comedy equivalent of “So You Think You Can Dance?” that I (DMG) invented just then: “So You Think You Can Pun!”
 Originally recorded at Brunetti’s Cafe on Swanston Street, Melbourne April 13 2010.

 He’s best known for pushing the buttons on Triple M’s former pinnacle of radio excellence, “Get This,” alongside Tony Martin and Ed Kavalee, but this time, David’s panelling and he’s pushing Richard Marsland’s buttons… sorry, that kinda sounds a bit seedy… It wasn’t like that, I can assure you… They discuss Get This, panelling, Myspace commenters, Richard’s younger days in Adelaide and on community radio, old people, Wikipedia, Woody Allen, his work writing for Rove and Newstopia, fake interviews, obscure TV shows, his age in years and Devo.
 Originally recorded 29/12/2007 and broadcast on Pow-Wow on Radio Adelaide 101.5FM (Show 09 30/01/08).
 Sadly, Richard died on December 6th 2008, less than a year after recording this interview.
 My thoughts are with his friends, family and everyone he touched with his humour over his short but brilliant life.
-I can say from my personal experience he was very funny and a genuinely nice guy.

 The legendary Channel 9 voice-over guy himself, Pete Smith, has a Pow-wow with David M. Green, conveniently on the show they call ‘Pow-Wow.’
 Coincidence? …or something else?
 They discuss Pete’s voice and its various appearances on radio, including Martin/Molloy, as well as on such TV shows as Sale of the Century, The Nation and Micallef Tonight.
 They also touch upon Pete’s Order of Australia (not literally, obviously), his absence of nude film scenes and his love of ’30s British Dance Bands.
 Originally recorded 7/12/2007 and broadcast on Pow-Wow on Radio Adelaide 101.5FM (Show 03 19/12/07).